oopsasakshi/infosec_task4/linux-luminarium/practicing-piping/README.md

 **Task:**

-This challenge demonstrates how to pass data between programs while also inspecting it for debugging.
+This challenge demonstrates how to send data from one program to another while also viewing or saving a copy of that data.
+The goal is to understand how piping works between programs and how tee can be used for inspection and debugging.

 **Commands Used:**